眾生無邊誓願度

 Unclear Thinking Stems from a Lack of Meditative Concentration

-Many people lack sufficient meditative concentration; with inadequate concentration power, their thinking cannot keep pace, and they become unable to deeply comprehend (adhimoksha) many Dharma teachings, finding them incomprehensible.
+Many individuals lack sufficient dhyana; their concentration is weak, their thought process cannot keep pace, and consequently, they cannot achieve decisive understanding (adhimoksha) of many Dharma teachings, finding them incomprehensible.
 Gradually, their practice falls behind, lagging behind others.
 Everyone should diligently seek out their own crucial sticking points, identify their own shortcomings and deficiencies.
-After identifying them, they must find ways to improve.
-Looking inward to examine oneself, identifying gaps and filling omissions, is itself a form of diligent effort (virya).
+Once identified, they should find ways to improve.
+Looking back at oneself, identifying shortcomings and filling gaps, is itself a form of diligence (virya).

-With even a slight deficiency in concentration power, insight meditation (vipassana) cannot be executed properly, and whatever is said will lack evidential support, not necessarily representing the true reality.
-Therefore, as long as one's power of insight meditation is not sufficiently developed, one should not assert one's own views with certainty.
+With even a slight deficiency in concentration power (samadhi-bala), contemplative practice (vipasyana) cannot be carried out effectively.
+Consequently, what one says lacks evidential support and may not necessarily be the true reality.
+Therefore, as long as one's own power of contemplative insight (vipasyana-bala) is not sufficiently developed, one should refrain from expressing their views with certainty.

 ——Master Sheng-Ru's Teachings